 Skip to content

-Understanding the Smoke Ventilation Regulations in The Building Safety Act
+Understanding the Smoke Ventilation Regulations: Building Safety Act

 In the event of a fire, smoke is usually the largest contributor to death and injuries.
 More than 60% of deaths occur due to being overcome by gas or smoke.
 Similarly, inhalation of smoke causes around 60% of injuries.